wortelus/xplane-streamdeck/README.md

 - Custom labels
 - **Displays**
 - **Gauges**
-- **400+ custom made icons** for the 737 NG
+- **400+ custom-made icons** for the 737 NG

-All of these features can be configurated in simple YAML configs.
+All of these features can be configured in simple YAML configs.
 YAML is very easy to use and simple format similar to JSON, but more human-readable and harder to cause a syntax error in.

 ### Dependencies